JustSift/ReSift/docs/tutorial/resift-rentals.md

 const getGenres = makeGetGenres();
 ```

-`getGenres` is a type of fetch that should only ever have one "instance".
+`getGenres` is a type of fetch that should only ever have one instance.
 This means that the list of genres the fetch factory gets is the same list of genres throughout the app.

-You'll notice that when we create the fetch instance, we don't pass any arguments to the `makeGetGenres` fetch factory either.
-This is because there is no need for an ID to differentiate this list of genres from another list of genres (because there is only one list of genres).
+You’ll notice that when we create the fetch instance, we are not passing in any arguments to the `makeGetGenres` fetch factory either.
+This is because there is no need for an ID to differentiate this list of genres from another list of genres, because there is only one list of genres.

-We call this type of fetch a **singleton fetch**, and since the fetch instance will always be the same, we combine it into the fetch factory file.
+We call this type of fetch a **singleton fetch**.
+In a singleton fetch, the fetch instance will always be the same, so we combine the code for initiating a fetch instance into the same file where we defined the fetch factory.
+And we can add the line in and rename `makeGetGenres.js` file to `getGenres.js`.

-So let’s rename the `makeGetGenres.js` file into `getGenres.js` and then add the line in.
 The complete file looks like this:

 ```js
 // /fetches/getGenres.js